jekyll/minima/_posts/2020-12-11-financial-planning.md

 ### US/Global equity (to protect against Rupee depreciation)
 - ICICI Pru US bluechip - US largecaps
 - Motilal Oswal Nasdaq 100 - US stocks

-### Make a will
-Write it and give it to trusted person.
-Better to get it written up by lawyer and get it registered (2k-5k cost)

 ## Government savings schemes